NoNotNotes/Yuubi/content/CMPA/HEMA.md

 >[!WARNING] Work In Progress
 >These notes for MS1 are notes I made last year.
 Formatting may still be inconsistent.
 They are sourced from presentations, Aki's compilations, and course modules.
 After I find the time, I plan to make this more comprehensive with information from the Saunders Comprehensive Review book or other sources.
 Stay tuned.

+This discussion has been sourced from the following notes:
+1. [[10-09-2024 MS]], my note directly reflective of the CMPA discussion by Dr. Ferrer.
+2. Various notes from our lectures on Medical-Surgical nursing.
 ___
 # Hematologic Disorders
 ## Anemia